ChainMovers/suibase/docs/src/helpers.md

     #
     # localnet has *always* at least 15 named addresses for deterministic test setups.
     #
-    # Print one of these address by-name (see the API for how to access all of them).
+    # Get one of these address using its alias.
     test_address_1 = sbh.client_address("sb-1-ed25519")
     print(f"Test address 1 type ed25519: { test_address_1 }")